wgy1027/postFireSeverityAssessment/englishPronunciation.md

 - Glottal stops: the airstream is held by closing the vocal folds (remember that the space between the vocal folds is the glottis).
 Glottal stops are [ʔ] and [tʔ].
 Sound [ʔ] is a pure glottal stop, not associated to any other sound, while [tʔ] is a co-articulation of [t] and [ʔ] (see Section 4.1.5subsubsection).

 ### Bilabial sounds [ph], [p], [p˺], and [b]
 The closure of the oral cavity is carried out by the lips, which come together to stop the airstream.
 Then the airstream is held just behind the lips, and finally is released; see Figure 10.
 There are three voiceless allophones, [ph], [p], [p˺], and one voiced allophone, [b].
-Spellings commonly associated with bilabials are p, pp for sound [p], as in pen[phen], happy[ˈhæpi], or lap[læp˺], and b, bb for sound [b], as in best[best] or robber[ˈrɑ:bər].
+Spellings commonly associated with bilabials are p, pp for sound [p], as in pen[phen], happy[ˈhæpi], or lap[læp˺], and b, bb for sound [b], as in best[best] or robber[ˈrɑbər].

 <p align="center"><img align="center" width="200" src="./notePic/americanEnglishPronunciation-p-b.jpg"></p>